morrowcj/remotePARTS/cran-comments.md

 * removed all `@examples` from un-exported functions
 * removed examples wrapped in `\dontrun{}` and replaced them with `\donttest{}` where necessary.
 * removed commented out code in examples

+### Second update:

+Next, it appears that the examples for `partGLS` ran on CRAN's check system using more than 2 cores.
+We were unable to replicate these results on any of our test machines (`(user + system) / elapsed < 2.5` for all test cases) .
+But, to be safe we have removed the examples that use multiple cores (`ncores=2`) and have set the default condition to use 1 core instead of the `C++` compiler's default (for operations using `Eigen`).
+Hopefully this fixes the issue.